 It might surprise you that most penetration test providers do not deliver a BR/AR penetration test.
-In our experience of building highly effective security programs for over a decade, we have seen very bad penetration test reports that miss the mark entirely, and we have seen others that meet one of these two criteria.
+For over a decade we have built highly-effective security programs, and we have seen very poor penetration test reports that fail completely or only meet one of the two criteria.
 It takes a company that is truly invested in your long-term success with a proven track record of building highly effective security programs to deliver a BR/AR penetration test.
-In this whitepaper, we will show you the step-by-step process to ensure your next penetration test is boardroom-ready and audit-ready (BR/AR).
-As a bonus, at the end of this whitepaper, we have compiled a penetration testing buyer's guide that will help you identify the best penetration test provider.
+In this white paper, we will show you the step-by-step process to ensure your next penetration test is boardroom-ready and audit-ready (BR/AR).
+As a bonus, at the end of this white paper, we have compiled a penetration testing buyer's checklist that will help you identify the best penetration test provider.

-Step #1: Does The Penetration Test Provider Understand Your Compliance Requirements?
+Step #1: Does the Penetration Test Provider Understand Your Compliance Requirements?

-A quality penetration test provider will understand how a penetration test will help you meet your compliance requirements.
-A simple test of the vendor can quickly help you ferret out companies who do not understand your specific compliance needs.
+A quality penetration test provider will understand how a penetration test will help you meet compliance requirements.
+A simple test of the vendor can quickly help you ascertain companies who do not understand your specific compliance needs.